What do mental health nursing students say about placements?

 What works for welfare and workload on rotations?

-Student wellbeing improves when workload feels predictable and assessments are not clustered with intense shifts.
+Student wellbeing improves when workload feels predictable and assessments are not clustered around intense shifts.
 Avoid timetabling major submissions during heavy placement periods, communicate expectations for shift flexibility in advance, and signpost financial and travel support early.
 Normalise reflective spaces and peer support groups during and after blocks, not just at the end.

 What should programme teams change next?